 What I do is to see how fast I can compose, mix, and master something and get it out.
 By release, I mean just get it out into the world, and not do a formal release to Spotify or somewhere.
 Save that for the final version.

 I have a pile of unreleased, but good, material.
-I keep it in a folder with a name for each project, and go back to it for inspiration or to unearth a gem of a track for release.
+I keep it in a folder with a name for each project and go back to it for inspiration or to unearth a gem of a track for release.
 Deadmau5 gives the same advice.
 Make a “vault.”
 Go back to it and dig out some good stuff.
-Watch this video below.
+To understand more from a professional’s position, watch this video of Deadmau5 below.